-The 2018-2019 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 63% of the students reported feeling safe or very safe at school.
-The same survey also showed that 56% of the students reported high levels of caring relationships with a teacher or other adult at their school which is a 22% increase from the previous year's survey results, and 53% of students felt a personal school connectedness which is a 31% increase.
-Further, 82% of parents and families feel that school is a safe place for their child to learn and is a friendly environment for students, parent, and families.
+The 2021-2022 California Healthy Kids Survey, conducted among district 5th and 7th graders showed 52% of the students reported feeling safe or very safe at school which is a 20% decrease from last year.
+The same survey also showed that 55% of the students reported high levels of caring relationships with a teacher or other adult at their school which is a 15% decrease from the previous year.
+45.5% of students surveyed have experienced or experiencing sadness/hopelessness which is a 30% increase.
 Each of these are key indicators of school safety.

-A review of student discipline and school safety for the school year is as follows: School suspension and expulsion data for the end of the 2017-18 year showed that we did have a 1.2% decrease in suspensions from the past year, and maintained the 0.5% expulsion rate for the school year.
-The District had taken specific steps to increase the level of safety and security on both campuses.
-The employment of a canine detection company that conducts random visitations in which the dogs alert to any detection of drugs, alcohol, and/or gunpowder has been very successful in deterring illegal substance possession and will be continued.
-In addition, the use of an updated security system with clearer imaging and greater coverage has been very beneficial in both deterring and identifying safety concerns.
-The district installed several additional cameras specifically in front of campus and outside of the office and playground area on the Jamestown Elementary campus and two camera monitors in the school office.
-Large reflective signs have been added to the exterior of our buildings to aid emergency personnel in quick building identification.
-Two standing signs (e.g. Bus Only and Authorized Vehicle Car Pick Up) were purchased and are used successfully to direct car parking and traffic in front of school.
-In addition, car pick up vehicles must check out and display a number placard in order to use the car drive through.
-Parents and those individuals assigned for student pick up are encouraged to use the parking lot across the street from the school.
-These measures have significantly reduced pedestrian traffic at dismissal time and thereby reducing safety vulnerabilities.
-The number of students with disciplinary referrals was significantly higher with an overall 26% increase (more use of alternatives to suspension with more after school detention, lunch detention and loss of recess), but there was a 6.2% decrease in principal referrals.
-Also, the high number of the referrals were for student regulation needs and the use of the Reflection Room.
-To better support positive behavior support the District continues to employ a Safe School Ambassador and Behavior and Attendance Support Assistant and an on-site school counselor, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
+A review of student discipline and school safety for the past school year is as follows: School suspension and expulsion data for the end of the 2021-2022 year showed that we had a 8% suspension rate which is a 7.92% increase, and continued a 0% expulsion rate for the school year.
+The District continues to identify and implement specific protocols and procedures to increase the level of safety and security on both campuses.
+Jamestown School continues the employment of a canine detection company that conducts random visitations in which the dogs alert to any detection of drugs, alcohol, and/or gunpowder and has been very successful in deterring illegal substance possession.
+In addition, the use of an updated security system at Jamestown Elementary with clearer imaging and greater coverage has been very beneficial in both deterring and identifying safety concerns.
+Overall disciplinary referrals remained at a similar rate of 6%, however there was a significant increase of students requiring counseling support and identified as Tier III At Risk.
+In 2021-2022 170 students received counseling support and 30 % of the student population were considered Tier III.
+Continued support in regulation and positive behavior support was a priority along with increasing wrap around service support for students and families.
+The District continues to employ a Behavior and Attendance Support Assistant as well as two on-site school counselors, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
 Bullying prevention education and presentations are given to all grade levels on a regular six-week rotation.
 Outside agencies are contracted to provide age-appropriate sexual harassment and suicide prevention education and training to students.
-A site assessment of both campuses found facilities to be in good repair with a FIT score of 94.57%.
-Many structural repairs were made on several buildings, new lighting and insulation was installed in the A building, and a new playground installed on the Chinese Camp campus.
-Administration will continue to regularly review and hold practice safety drills, including lockdown procedures on both campuses, and provide all employees with the necessary mandatory safety trainings.
+A site assessment of both campuses found facilities to be in good repair for the 2021-2022 school year, with a FIT score of 96.33% at JES and 95.53% at Chinese Camp.
+Administration will continue to regularly review and hold practice safety drills including lockdown procedures on both campuses within the guidelines of health and safety protocols, and will provide all employees with the necessary mandatory safety trainings.
+In response to COVID-19, and other possible health and safety areas, the District continues to provide sufficient Personal Protective Equipment, monitor and maintain ventilation with the use of MERV-13 filters and classroom air purifiers.
+The District has developed a COVID Prevention Program Plan and a COVID Safety Plan that is in compliance with the American Rescue Plan that are located on our district website and follows all requirements as directed by CDPH and CalOSHA.